 Psycho-legal assessment refers to the process where psychological knowledge is applied within a legal context.
 This process may also be called forensic psychology.
-I provide psycho-legal assessment through Equilibrium Forensic Psychology situated with the Satori Health Centre in Garsfontein, Pretoria-East.
+I provide psycho-legal assessment through Equilibrium Forensic Psychology where I am co-owner and director.
+We are a medico-legal evaluation and assessment company where each report is considered individually and allocated to a psychologist with specific areas of interest and skills relevant to the legal question posed.
+We are situated within the Satori Health Centre in Garsfontein, Pretoria-East.

 Within the South African context forensic psychology, or psycho-legal assessments, may be conducted by psychologists registered with the HPCSA.
-In addition, the psychologist is required to have proven high levels of competence with regards to the application of psychological principles within the context of the legal system.
-Furthermore, psychologists will typically gain high levels of competence related to a specific area in the field.
+In addition, the psychologist is required to have proven high levels of competence with regard to the application of psychological principles within the context of the legal system.
 In this regard, they distinguish themselves as experts with regards to this specific area and may then be accepted by the court as an expert witness.